 I used both Perl and Python.
 Perl from 2004-2007 and Python from the beginning of 2009.
 All languages are nice and malleable to work with.
 I would abstain from making any comments on the OOP model of PERL since my understanding is most likely out-of-date now.

 Python is fairly constraining – in the sense that in implementing anything, it does not offer the same amount of freedom as PERL (note I said ‘same amount’ – there is still some freedom to do things).
-Yet I also see this as the strength of Python- by clamping down the parts of the language which could lead to anarchy without which we can exist, I think it allows for a smooth and clean language.
+Yet I also see this as the strength of Python- by clamping down the parts of the language that could lead to anarchy without which we can exist, I think it allows for a smooth and clean language.

-If you are looking for the Python programming assignment help or Python Homework help. our experts are available to provide you with the best Python Programming help which will increase your academic records.
+If you are looking for Python programming assignment help or Python Homework help.
+Our experts are available to provide you with the best Python Programming help, which will improve your academic records.